Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping

 \subsubsection{No combinatorics near $\infty$ (almost)}

 Proposition~\ref{prp:good_big_disk_around_origin} is supposed to estimate the positions of the marked points $\hat{\varphi}_u(P_f)$ when we know those of $\varphi_u(P_f)$.
-In particular, we obtain good enough estimates for points $\hat{\varphi}_u(a_{ij})$ when $a_{ij}$ are outside of $D_\rho$.
+In particular, we obtain good enough estimates for the points $\hat{\varphi}_u(a_{ij})$ when $a_{ij}$ are outside of $D_\rho$.
 Nevertheless, when $a_{ij}\in D_\rho$, we only get an upper bound for the real parts of $\hat{\varphi}_u(a_{ij})$ though for the sake of invariance we want $\hat{\varphi}_u(a_{ij})\in D_\rho$.
-Hence we are also interested in bounds for imaginary part and a lower bound for the real part.
-Proposition~\ref{prp:constant_homotopy_near_infinity} together with Theorem~\ref{thm:homotopy_type_under_pullback} will give an estimate on ``how many times'' $\varphi_u(R_{ij})$ ``wraps'' around $\varphi_u(\mathcal{O}_{ij})$ whence we get bounds for imaginary part of $\hat{\varphi}_u(a_{ij})$.
-More precisely, Proposition~\ref{prp:constant_homotopy_near_infinity} says that $\varphi_u(R_{ij})$ generate bounded amount of ``twists'' if under $\varphi_u$ the points $a_{ij}$ do not move much and do not rotate around each other.
+Hence we are also interested in bounds for the imaginary part and a lower bound for the real part.
+Proposition~\ref{prp:constant_homotopy_near_infinity} together with Theorem~\ref{thm:homotopy_type_under_pullback} will give an estimate on ``how many times'' $\varphi_u(R_{ij})$ ``wraps'' around $\varphi_u(\mathcal{O}_{ij})$ whence we get bounds for the imaginary part of $\hat{\varphi}_u(a_{ij})$.
+More precisely, Proposition~\ref{prp:constant_homotopy_near_infinity} says that $\varphi_u(R_{ij})$ generate a bounded amount of ``twists'' if under $\varphi_u$ the points $a_{ij}$ do not move much and do not rotate around each other.

-Now we want to prove that if the marked points near $\infty$ do not move much under $\varphi_u$, then the corresponding images under $\varphi_u$ of ray tails $R_{ij}$ with big indexes have a uniformly restricted homotopy.
+Now, we want to prove that if the marked points near $\infty$ do not move ``much'' under $\varphi_u$, then the corresponding images under $\varphi_u$ of the ray tails $R_{ij}$ with big indices have uniformly bounded homotopy types.

-\begin{prp}[No combinatorics near $\infty$] If $P_f$ has finitely many clusters containing more than one point, then there exist constants $k_2>t'$ and $C>0$ such that the following statement holds.
+\begin{prp}[No combinatorics near $\infty$] If $P_f$ has finitely many non-trivial clusters, then there exist constants $k_2>t'$ and $C>0$ such that the following statement holds.